 Moisture is an issue for wooden flooring because the material will expand with heat and damp.
-You should make sure your new floor is exposed to the atmosphere of the room it is to be laid in for at least 7 days before installation in order to properly acclimatise.
+You should make sure your new floor is laid in for at least 7 days before installation in order to properly acclimatise.

-Glue-down installation requires the use of an adhesive applied directly onto the subfloor and can be laid onto both concrete and wooden subfloors.
+For glue-down installation you must apply adhesive directly onto the subfloor, this can be laid onto both concrete and wooden subfloors.

-If you are laying over a concrete subfloor you will first need to check the moisture levels of the concrete.
+If you’re laying over a concrete subfloor you will first need to check the moisture levels of the concrete.
 If the concrete has a moisture content reading of more than 4% then either wait until the subfloor dries to meet this level or use an appropriate moisture barrier.
-This is to ensure that no damp rises up into your new floor.
+This is to ensure that no damp rises into your new floor.

-The concrete must be free of paint, oil, existing adhesives, wax grease, dirt and curing compounds.
-These may be removed chemically or mechanically, but do not use solvent-based strippers under any circumstances because the use of residual solvents can prohibit the satisfactory bond of flooring adhesives.
+The concrete must be free of paint, oil, existing adhesives, wax grease and dirt.
+These may be removed chemically or mechanically, but do not use solvent-based strippers as the use of residual solvents can hinder the bond of flooring adhesives.

 If you have a wooden subfloor you will need to lay a 1/2" plywood base over this before installation, this will then give you a smooth and level surface for you to install your wood flooring on to.

 You will need to leave a 10mm expansion gap around the perimeter of the room.
-To maintain this gap during installation spacers are provided in flooring installation kits (purchased separately).
+To maintain this gap during installation spacers – you can find these in our Easy Installation kit.
 After you have installed the floor you can cover this expansion gap with scotia or new skirting boards.

 The 10mm expansion gap also needs to be left in doorways where the floor follows through from one room to another and door profiles are specially designed to cover these spaces and compliment your solid wood floor.

-Not all hardwood has to be installed starting along the walls and working your way across to the other side.
-Parquet hardwood is installed beginning in the centre of the room and working your way outward to establish a visually interesting pattern and make installation a bit easier.
+Unlike most hardwoods, Parquet is installed beginning in the centre of the room and working your way outward to establish a visually interesting pattern and help make installation easier.

-Solid wood floors can be nailed into existing wooden subfloors such as floorboards or plywood, but not into chipboard as this is not strong enough to hold the nails.
+Solid wood floors can be nailed into existing wooden subfloors such as floorboards or plywood, but not into chipboard as this isn’t strong enough to hold the nails.
 The floorboards must be in good condition and level - if not it is advisable to lay 1/2" plywood down first.